Lawyers love having their names in the law firm’s logo.

 Here’s an example of a firm that needs to have a hard conversation with 6 or 7 of its lawyers:

 When firms’ names are this cumbersome, too often they elect to use some or all of their initials as the name or logo, resulting in this type of awkward design.
 This is just silly.
 No one refers to them as “S-M-R-L.” Or worse, “The Smerl firm.”

 I don’t know these guys, I’ve heard that they’re fine lawyers, but I’ll bet $1 that they’re known locally as either “Syprett” or “Syprett Meshad.”
 After that, the rest of the names are just static.

 Take a step back from your computer and tell me which one(s) you can still read.
 It took real strength of character and a long-term commitment to the firm for the last four names to suppress their egos and let “Lugenbuhl” stand out.
 This isn’t easy for anyone.
 Good for them.

 Most outsiders don’t really think of the firm name as a person, it’s just a word – the Company Name.
 I know Skadden is a fine firm, but I don’t spend any time at all wondering who Mr. Skadden is (or was), or whether he was a better person or lawyer than Messrs.
 Arps, Slate, Meagher, or Flom.

 Rodger Wheaton is a great guy and a terrific lawyer but no one calls the firm “Lugenbuhl Wheaton.”
 Why?
-Because “Lugenbuhl” is a strong enough name standing alone that everyone subconsciously chooses to stop there.
+Because “Lugenbuhl” is a strong enough name standing alone that everyone decides for themselves to stop there.
 It’s unique enough that there’s no risk of confusion (“Which ‘Galloway‘ firm do you mean?”)
 The logo change is just agreeing with the marketplace’s decision.
 Being a strategic guy, Rodger, the managing partner, understood the argument, and helped advocate the issue internally.

 Harry Beckwith framed this issue beautifully in the classic What Clients Love: